wasabifx/wasabi/README.md

 ##Wasabi##
 ###A Web Framework###

+A Web Framework built with [Kotlin](http://kotlin.jetbrains.org).

-See [Documentation](http://hhariri.github.io/wasabi) for more information
+See [Home Page](http://hhariri.github.io/wasabi) for more information and documentation.